positiveimpactfi/openco2roadmap/server/README.md

 1. Install nginx and certbot
 1. Modify the nginx config file to reverse-proxy the server
 1. Clone the repository and run the docker compose file
+1. If it's the first run, run the migrations `docker exec -it openco2roadmap-backend yarn migration:run`
 1. Install LetsEncrypt SSL certificate with certbot